Areas of Practice

 FAX: +1 202 429 3902

-David H. Coburn is a partner in Steptoe's Washington office, where he is a member of the Regulatory & Industry Affairs Department.
-He has focused on transportation, environmental, and administrative law for his entire career and has an extensive transportation practice with the firm, with a focus on surface transportation and aviation law.
+David H. Coburn is a partner in Steptoe's Washington office, where he has focused on transportation, environmental, and administrative law for his entire career.

-Mr. Coburn advises clients with respect to major transportation infrastructure projects, including railroad and pipeline projects.
+Mr. Coburn advises clients with respect to major transportation infrastructure projects, including pipeline and railroad projects.
 He works closely with a variety of federal agencies on the regulatory permitting and environmental aspects of such projects, including the US Department of Transportation, the Surface Transportation Board and the US Department of State.
-Mr. Coburn has extensive experience in the application of the National Environmental Policy Act, the National Historic Preservation Act and other laws to rail and pipeline projects.
-Mr. Coburn also advises clients with respect to issues associated with the federal funding of infrastructure projects.
-In addition, Mr. Coburn has considerable experience in addressing preemption of state and local law in the railroad context.
+Mr. Coburn has extensive experience in the application of the National Environmental Policy Act, the National Historic Preservation Act, the Endangered Species Act and other laws to infrastructure projects.
+Mr. Coburn also advises clients with respect to issues associated with the federal funding of such projects.
+In addition, Mr. Coburn has considerable experience in addressing preemption of state and local law in connection with major pipeline and rail projects.

 In the motor carrier area, Mr. Coburn represents large motor passenger carriers in a variety of matters before federal and state regulatory agencies, including the Surface Transportation Board and Federal Motor Carrier Safety Administration.
 His experience involves proceedings relating to carrier safety, operating authority and the preemption of state laws, among others.